Imagine this: a customer purchases your product or service, uses it for a day or two but runs into a problem that ruins their satisfaction with it.

 But, you don’t have to use this platform solely for marketing.
 You can send information on essential updates or share knowledge with your customers.

-For example, if your app gets some new features, your newsletter can serve as a way to explain what these features entail, how they can benefit your users, and how they can start using them.
+For instance, when your app receives new features, your newsletter can be used to outline what those features include, how they benefit your users, and how to start using them.

 Grammarly sent out a newsletter to its subscribers when the app became available for Microsoft Word on Man and Word Online.